Recording and Posting a Welcome Video

 2. Select Unlisted and click Save. *Please note this step is imperative, if you do not "Unlist" the recordings, they will display as "Access Denied" for anyone attempting to view them outside of Cornell University.

-1. After you have marked your video as Unlisted, Share again, followed by "Embed"
+1. After you have marked your video as Unlisted, go to the Share menu again, and click "Embed"

 Embedding the Video in Canvas

-Now, go to your "Student Lounge" Discussion within your course.
-Once there, we will want to click "Edit"
+Now, with your code copied, go to your "Student Lounge" Discussion within your course.

 Once the announcement is open, make sure your cursor is in the text box where you will want your video to end up, for example:

-Next, click the the three dots in the upper right hand corner of the formatting tool bar:
+Next, we'll want to find the embed feature, which looks like a cloud icon.
+If you do not see this, click the the three dots in the upper right hand corner of the formatting tool bar:

 Finally, paste your code:

-You can now save your Student Lounge and the video should remain embedded.
+You can now save your Student Lounge comment and the video should remain embedded.

 Once you have posted your video, it should be copied forward to you future sections of that same course. *Please note that if it is your first time facilitating a course, you will need to post your Welcome Video manually for the first time.